PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-11 08:32:47
+Last updated: 2024-04-11 08:33:25
-Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
-Greenseers.  -  Bloodraven
+Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister